 The next day, sitting on the back of Cao’s moped as she drove me to Mrs. H’s, I watched the the red and gold decorations blur past as I contemplated what to believe.
 What of luck and omens?
 The good or bad?
 What of the things I read versus the people I met, like Cao’s father?

-What if on the first day of the new year, you’re mind knotted not knowing what to believe?
+What if on the first day of the new year, your mind was a knot.
+I didn’t know what to believe.
 Was that fated, too?